XiaozhouCui/re-store/walk-through.md

 ### Creating an Entity Framework Migration

 - Go to API folder, run `dotnet ef migrations add InitialCreate -o Data/Migrations`, this will create migration files inside folder _./API/Data/Migrations_
-- The `Up()` method in migration file _timestamp-InitialCreate.cs_, a database will be created with a table "Products"
+- Running the `Up()` method in migration file _timestamp-InitialCreate.cs_, a database will be created with a table "Products"
 - To run the migration files, run `dotnet ef database update` from API folder.
 This will create database (store.db) if not created yet
 - Use vscode SQLite extension to check the newly created database: `ctrl + shift + p` > Open store.db with SQLite > left bar SQLite explorer